Shelby M. C. Davis: Philanthropy

-Shelby Davis is noted as an extraordinarily generous philanthropist, especially to educational causes.
-Among the most significant recipients of his philanthropy are the United World College movement and his own alma mater, Princeton University, of which he served as trustee starting in 2006, and was one of the most generous donors to the university while on the board.
+Shelby Davis is a philanthropist who has donated primarily to educational causes.
+Among the largest recipients of his donations are the United World College movement and his own alma mater, Princeton University, of which he served as trustee starting in 2006, and was among the university's largest donors during his time on the board.
 His backing of the United World Colleges included his paying for the restoration of the Montezuma Castle on the U.S. campus.
 He has further supported these schools through the Davis United World College Scholars Program, the Davis-UWC IMPACT Challenge and the Davis-UWC Dare to Dream Program.
 Through the Davis United World College Scholars Program, Davis has provided scholarships for over 10,000 students at colleges and universities around the world.

 Davis and his wife also support environmental and regional charities, including in Maine, Wyoming, Florida, and Utah.

 Davis explained his philanthropic efforts by saying "I believe education creates possibilities.
 It's always about young people and their futures, and we all realize that with education, young people have more possibilities than without it.
 I am investing in UWC students, in particular, because I believe they are getting a special brand of education at UWC schools.
 They tell me this, over and over in their letters and when I meet them.
 Their teachers and professors tell me this, too".